 With plans to introduce kiosks that dispense up to two ounces of marijuana in airports, tourists travelling to Jamaica will be able to get high soon after baggage claim.

 In order to regulate the budding drug market and bring in more government revenue the plan was drawn up by the Cannabis Licensing Authority (CLA).
 This plan comes a year after the legalisation of small amounts of the drug in the country where marijuana has long been culturally entrenched.
+However, other such drug-regulating associations have failed to make any official changes to Opioid Overdose Treatment Guidelines, and seem to have given it a wide berth.

 The kiosks in airports and seaports are planned to be controlled by medical professionals who will dispense the drug to travellers with legitimate permits.
 Tourists to the Caribbean Island will have to have a medical prescription from abroad in order to legally obtain the drug from vendors.